Target Date Motifs

 1. Growth-oriented assets

-Another key feature of Target Date motifs is the allocation to precious metals such as gold.
-This exposure to precious metals seeks to provide diversification and a hedge against inflation risk in the face of unprecedented levels of quantitative easing.
+Another key feature of Target Date motifs is the allocation to asset classes such as commodities and real estate.
+This exposure to these asset classes provides diversification and a hedge against inflation risk in the face of unprecedented levels of quantitative easing by global central banks.

 From Early Years to Retirement

-In the early years, growth-oriented and risky assets make up as much as 75% of the portfolio with the balance allocated to conservative, fixed-income assets.
+In the early years, growth-oriented and inflation linked assets such as equities, real estate and commodities make up as much as 80% of the portfolio with the balance allocated to conservative, fixed-income assets.

 As you move toward retirement, the allocation to growth assets is gradually reduced in favor of low-risk and conservative assets such as bond ETFs and short-term T-bills.
-At the target date, growth-oriented assets make up around 25% of the portfolio while fixed-income assets and short-term treasury bills represent 60% and 15%, respectively.
+At the target date, growth-oriented and inflation linked assets make up around 35% of the portfolio while fixed-income assets and short-term treasury bills represent 55% and 10%, respectively.

 Customers will be informed of the changing allocations and it is up to the customer’s discretion to follow motif rebalances.